-You can enjoy these apple cheddar tuna patties/burgers/cakes on a pita bread or pita pocket like I did or, on top of a salad or traditional burger bun.
+Just like these crispy salmon bites, you can enjoy these apple cheddar tuna patties/burgers/cakes on a pita bread or pita pocket like I did or, on top of a salad or traditional burger bun.

 You can even place them in a lettuce wrap or eat them as is for a lower-carb option.

 I know not everyone is a fan of mustard which is why I note in the recipe the hummus alternative.

 I used half dijon mustard and half hummus as my “binder” for the tuna patties but you can use all mustard, all hummus or a mixture of the two.

 I like the flavor of dijon mustard with the apples and cheddar in the tuna patties but a flavored hummus would work just as well or keep things simple and use plain hummus.

 Mine are sticking to the pan, what did I do wrong?

 It’s important to keep a thin layer of oil in the pan.